What Are Trigger Points?

 I think some of my muscles have trigger points, how do I know where they are?

 This question brings in the topic of referred pain - it is a mistake to assume the trigger point is in the place that hurts.
-For example, low back pain can be caused by trigger points in the QL muscle (in the low back region), the Psoas muscle (a hip flexor in the front of the body), or Gluteus Medius (an upper butt muscle).
+For example, low back pain can be caused by trigger points in the QL muscle (in the low back region), the Psoas muscle (a hip flexor in the front of the body), or the Gluteus Medius (an upper butt muscle).
 Trigger point examination and elimination is a discipline in itself.
-For self treatment I would recommend learning from a book such as The Trigger Point Therapy Workbook by Clair and Amber Davies.
-This book is user friendly and guides the reader easily through diagnosing their pain.
+For self-treatment, I would recommend learning from a book such as The Trigger Point Therapy Workbook by Clair and Amber Davies.
+This book is user-friendly and guides the reader easily through diagnosing their pain.

-My low back hurts and I think it is caused by trigger points, what should I do?
+My lower back hurts and I think it is caused by trigger points, what should I do?

-There is actually a device and accompanying tutorials for this exact issue - the QL Claw massage therapy device.
+There is actually a device and accompanying tutorials for this exact issue - the QL Claw trigger point release device.
 QL Claw was designed to release trigger points in the 5 main muscles that contribute to low back pain - Quadratus Lumborum (QL), Psoas, Iliacus, Gluteus Medius, and Piriformis.
-QL Claw has video and written tutorials on how to release these muscles to get out of pain.
+QL Claw has videos and written tutorials on how to release these muscles to get out of pain.